huggingface/blog/sentiment-analysis-python.md

 <h2 id="analyzing-tweets-with-sentiment-analysis">4.
 Analyzing Tweets with Sentiment Analysis and Python</h2>

-In this last section, we'll take what we have learned so far in this post and put it into practice with a fun little project: analyzing tweets about NFTs with sentiment analysis!
+In this last section, you'll take what you have learned so far in this post and put it into practice with a fun little project: analyzing tweets about NFTs with sentiment analysis!

-First, we'll use [Tweepy](https://www.tweepy.org/), an easy-to-use Python library for getting tweets mentioning #NFTs using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api).
-Then, we use a sentiment analysis model from the 🤗Hub to analyze these tweets.
-Finally, we create some visualizations to explore the results and find some interesting insights.
+First, you'll use [Tweepy](https://www.tweepy.org/), an easy-to-use Python library for getting tweets mentioning #NFTs using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api).
+Then, you will use a sentiment analysis model from the 🤗Hub to analyze these tweets.
+Finally, you will create some visualizations to explore the results and find some interesting insights.

 You can use [this notebook](https://colab.research.google.com/drive/182UbzmSeAFgOiow7WNMxvnz-yO-SJQ0W?usp=sharing) to follow this tutorial.
 Let’s jump into it!